mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 3.0.0 or higher](https://marketplace.mendix.com/link/component/120333).
 It is crucial for the Amazon Bedrock connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

 You must also install the [GenAI Commons](/appstore/modules/genai/commons/) module.
-To make integration of generative AI capabilities as easy as possible, the Amazon Bedrock connector depends on the generic domain model and operations provided by the GenAICommons module.
+To make integration of generative AI capabilities as easy as possible, the Amazon Bedrock connector depends on the generic domain model and operations provided by this module.

 ### 1.3 Licensing and Cost